- About Extension

 Our previous reports on child care inlcude:

 2010 Report on Child Care: Clatsop, Lincoln and Tillamook Counties.

 Below are earlier reports on child care in just Lincoln County:

 2008 Report on Child Care in Lincoln County (based on 2007-2008 fiscal year data)

 2007 Report on Child Care in Lincoln County (based on 2006 data).

 We offer information to help employers implement supportive work/life policies and programs to attract and keep the best employees.
-Learn about the tax credits available for employers who help their employees with child and elder care assistance in the Oregon Dependent Care Tax Credit Guide.
+Learn about the tax credits available for employers who help their employees with child and elder care assistance at the Oregon Office of Child Care.